 The 27-year-old bassist and singer landed big feature profiles and magazine covers.
 She toured to great acclaim, stopping in Charlotte for that year's Sunset Jazz Festival.
-She took home the dreaded "Best New Artist" award at the 2011 Grammys, and at this year's ceremony she fronted the Southern California Children's Chorus for a stirring performance of Louis Armstrong's whimsical "What a Wonderful World."
+She took home the ominous "Best New Artist" award at the 2011 Grammys, and at this year's ceremony she fronted the Southern California Children's Chorus for a stirring performance of Louis Armstrong's whimsical "What a Wonderful World."

 Although grateful for all her popular success, she's neither shaken nor stirred by it.
 "To me, the word pop means nothing," says Spalding, who performs at Knight Theater on Thursday, May 10.
 "I mean, music doesn't get any more profound just because more people are listening to it."